-All our signs have a local phone number for your area (see samples below), or a toll-free number.
-MLS rules prohibit a seller’s phone number on MLS members’ real estate company signs.
+All our signs have a local Creekview Realty phone number for your area (see samples below), or a toll-free number.
+MLS rules prohibit posting a seller’s phone number on real estate company signs.

-When a buyer calls us, we refer them to the seller and do not attempt to show the house to make a commission.
+When buyers call the number on the sign, we refer them to the seller so that the seller can show the home and possibly avoid a buyer’s agent commission.
 We explain to buyers what we do so they don’t get confused and are more likely to work directly with the seller.

-1) For-Sale-By-Owner signs attract 3 kinds of people that most sellers don’t want to hear from:
+For-Sale-By-Owner signs attract 4 kinds of people that most sellers don’t want to hear from:

 - Buyers with bad credit looking for owner financing.

-- Recent real estate seminar graduates who are told to call For-Sale-By-Owner signs to find a deal for zero down..
+- Recent real estate seminar graduates who are told to call For-Sale-By-Owner signs to find a deal for zero down.

 Many 6% agents like post such sign in hopes of getting a buyer without an agent so they can work both sides of a transaction and get a bigger commission.
 It’s also a way for a 6% agent to give their sellers the impression they are doing some kind of marketing.
 It can lead to confusion and MLS complaints from other agents who suspect the agent of being shady and promoting a pocket listing.